woIowizard/mh/docs/autohunt.md

 ![autohunt-basic](../img/autohunt-basic.png)

 On successful login, the session cookie is printed to the console.
-For stealth, it's advisable to save the cookie value in the script so that the script logs in using the cookie next time instead of a password--the former is more similar to non-bot behaviour.
+For stealth, it's advisable to save the cookie value in the script so that the script logs in using the cookie instead of a password--the former is more similar to non-bot behaviour.

 <hr>